-ART254 Pottery 4-Low-Fire Ceramics 2 class and 3 lab hrs/wk, 3 cr.
+ART254 Pottery 4: Low-Fire Ceramics 2 class and 3 lab hr /wk, 3 cr.

-Introduces low-fire ceramic materials, including both low-tech and high-tech applications and processes.
+Introduces low-fire ceramic materials, including both low-tech and high-tech application and processes.
 Prerequisite: ART154, ART155, ART156, or consent of instructor.
-Offered as needed.

-ART256 Art as a Profession 3 class hrs/wk, 3 cr.
+ART256 Art as a Profession 3 class hr/wk, 3 cr.

 Provides visual artists with the professional and business skills necessary to succeed in their own art business.
 Brings together marketing, promotion, presentation, employment, and education related topics to establish an understanding of the business aspects involved in being a successful visual artist.

-Prerequisite: completion of a studio art class, experience with studio art, or consent of instructor.
+Prerequisite: Completion of a studio art class or experience with studio art, or consent of instructor.
+Sp, Su